Wave packets, "negative times" and the elephant in the room

 So far there was nothing unusual in our analysis of the MZI interference.
 In neither case the particle was found in a place where it would not arrive if the same initial state were propagated along only one arm of the interferometer.

 Spurious sensationalism will enter the discussion if, following \cite{WP0}, one decides to convert spatial displacements into temporal durations.
-But, might object a fastidious reader, surely the small peak, advanced by $\overline x$, would arrive at a fixed detector $\overline x/v$ seconds earlier than the peak of the WP travelling along the left arm only?
+[But, might object a fastidious reader, surely the small peak, advanced by $\overline x$, would arrive at a fixed detector $\overline x/v$ seconds earlier than the peak of the WP travelling along the left arm only?
 Is it not an observable time interval?
-Yes, but one cannot deduce from this temporal delay the duration the particle spends inside the MZI. the duration the particle spends the MZI.
+Yes, but one cannot deduce from this temporal delay the duration the particle spends inside the MZI.]

-This is a kind of reasoning which, in our opinion, one should try to avoid.
+Here is a kind of reasoning which, in our opinion, one should try to avoid.
 Let the distance between the beamsplitters measured along the left arm of the MZI be $L$.
 Then the maximum of the wave packet, travelling only along the left arm, will cover it in $L/v$ seconds.
-If the peak (that is the maximum) of the wave packet transmitted across both arms and exiting along the destructive interference port is found a distance $\overline x$ ahead, the particle \e{must have spent between the BSs a shorter time},
+If the peak (that is the maximum) of the wave packet transmitted across both arms and exiting along the destructive interference port is found a distance $\overline x$ ahead, the particle \e{must have spent a shorter time between the beamsplitters},

-But one can choose the delay $\t$, $\A_1$ and $\A_2$, in order to ensure that the transmitted peak, resulting from the interference between the forward tails of the Gaussians passing through the left and right arms, leaves the MZI just as the maximum of the initial Gaussian enters it, $ \overline x= L$.
+This we insist, is not a valid conclusion.
+One can arrange the delay $\t$, $\A_1$, and $\A_2$, in order to ensure that the transmitted peak, resulting from the interference between the forward tails of the Gaussians passing through the left and right arms, would leave the MZI just as the maximum of the initial Gaussian enters it, $ \overline x= L$.